Forlane (record label)

 Forlane (from the French spelling of the furlana dance) was a French classical music label.
 It was founded in 1979 by Ivan Pastor, a former producer at Barclay Records, and Yves Roy.
-The company specialised in song repertoire and recorded artists including Jose van Dam, Dame Felicity Lott, Dame Margaret Price, Philip Langridge, Ann Murray and Graham Johnson.
+The company specialised in song repertoire and recorded artists including Yvette Horner, Jose van Dam, Dame Felicity Lott, Dame Margaret Price, Philip Langridge, Ann Murray and Graham Johnson.